Pennsylvania Adoption Laws

 Adoption laws historically have varied from state to state, but are becoming more uniform.
 Pennsylvania adoption laws allow any child and only certain adults to be adopted, while any unmarried adult, unmarried minor parent of adoptee, or married couple may adopt.
 Additionally, the adoption of Pennsylvania children age 12 and older requires the child's consent to the adoption.

-The following table lists the basics provisions of Pennsylvania's adoption laws.
-To learn more, see FindLaw's Adoption section.
+The following table lists the basics provisions of Pennsylvania's adoption laws and you can learn more in the background information that follows or see FindLaw's Adoption section.

 |Code Section||Tit.
 23 §§2101 to 2910; No|